 Avoid possible serious injury or death from loss of boat control.
 Maintain sufficient steering friction to prevent the outboard from steering into a full turn if the tiller handle or steering wheel is released.

-Steering Friction Adjustment - Adjust this lever to achieve the desired steering friction (drag) on the tiller handle.
-Move lever to the left to tighten friction or move to the right to loosen friction.
+Adjust this lever to achieve the desired steering friction (drag) on the tiller handle.